 - air pollution from traffic and other sources

 Stress can give rise to asthma symptoms, but so can several other emotions.
 Joy, anger, excitement, laughter, crying, and other emotional reactions can all trigger an asthma attack.

-For example, during their reproductive years, symptoms may worsen during menstruation, compared with other times of the month.
+For instance, during reproductive years, a person’s symptoms may worsen during menstruation compared with other times of the month due to a decrease in progesterone and estrogen levels.
 Doctors call this perimenstrual asthma.
-During menopause, however, asthma symptoms may improve.

-When the doctor makes their diagnosis, they will also note whether the asthma is mild, intermittent, moderate, or severe.
-They will also try to identify the type.
+When the doctor makes their diagnosis, they will also note the type of asthma a person has based on their triggers.

-People can keep a log of their symptoms and possible triggers to help the doctor make an accurate diagnosis.
-This should include information about potential irritants in the workplace.
+It can be helpful for a person to keep a log of their symptoms and possible triggers to help the doctor reach an accurate diagnosis.
+This should include information about potential irritants in the home, school, or workplace.

-The doctor will focus on the upper respiratory tract, the chest, and the skin.
-They will listen for signs of wheezing, which can indicate an obstructed airway and asthma.
+The doctor will likely focus on the upper respiratory tract, the chest, and the skin.
+They will likely listen for signs of wheezing, which can indicate an obstructed airway and asthma.